matthieu-beteille/gipher/README.md

 Tinder-like application allowing you to swipe among trending gifs (using giphy API).

-It's been a while I wanted to try out elm, I've always been attracted by FRP, and programming with signals.
+It's been a while I wanted to try out elm, I've always been attracted by FRP and programming with signals.

 This attempt gave birth to gipher.
 Try it out [here](http://gipher.co).